Fleur du Cap Sauvignon Blanc

 The Fleur du Cap approach is unconstrained.
 Using only meticulously selected grapes from the finest vineyards across the Cape Winelands, the winery produces a range of wines that offer diversity of choice and diversity of taste.
 Essence du Cap is known for exceptional quality and wines that express their true varietal character.

-The grapes from the different vineyards were hand-harvested, brought to the cellar and off-loaded separately, each at optimal ripeness.
-In the cellar the juice was treated reductively to protect the delicate sauvignon blanc characters, which are sensitive to oxygen.
-Only free run juice was clarified and fermented with specifically selected yeast strains at 14°C. The wine spent two months on the fine lees after fermentation before being blended, fined and filtered for bottling.
+The grapes from the different vineyards were hand-harvested, brought to the cellar and offloaded separately, each at optimal ripeness.
+In the cellar the juice was treated reductively to protect the delicate Sauvignon blanc characters, which are sensitive to oxygen.
+Only free run juice was clarified and fermented with specifically selected yeast strains at 14°C. The wine spent 2 months on the fine lees after fermentation before being blended, fined and filtered for bottling.
 Special care was taken throughout the winemaking process to ensure that maximum aromas were retained.

 The wine is crystalline with a luminous green tint.
 The abundance of aromas and flavors typical of the diverse growing regions, make for a complex, beautifully layered wine.
 It is predominately driven by stone fruit, originating from the Stellenbosch grapes.
 A myriad of aromas follows, such as grapefruit, lime, passion fruit, peach, guava, fresh cut grass and gooseberries.
 The palate is mineral and linear with a beautiful richness elegantly balanced by the fresh acidity.
 The finish is fresh, full and lingers in the mouth.